-Checking same email address provides the same capabilities, but without requiring distinct email addresses for each registrant.
+Checking Allow same email and multiple registrations? provides the same capabilities, but without requiring distinct email addresses for each registrant.
 In either case, CiviCRM uses a separate contact record (an existing one if the contact is already in the system, otherwise a new one is created) for each individual registered.

-This setting also allows administrators to register the same contact multiple times to the same event.
+This setting also a contact to register multiple times for the same event.
 For example, if the person purchased a ticket to a concert, then wanted to purchase another ticket later on.